WTFPL: Usage

 The WTFPL is not in wide use among open-source software projects; according to a 2016 review by Black Duck Software, the WTFPL was used by less than one percent of open-source projects.

-Examples include the OpenStreetMap Potlatch online editor, the video game Liero (version 1.36), yalu102 and MediaWiki extensions.
-More than 12,000 Wikimedia Commons files and more than 34,000 Projects on GitHub were published under the terms of the WTFPL.
+Examples include the OpenStreetMap Potlatch online editor, the video game Liero (version 1.36), yalu102 and some MediaWiki extensions.
+More than 13,000 Wikimedia Commons files and more than 34,000 Projects on GitHub were published under the terms of the WTFPL.

 Discussion

 The license was confirmed as a GPL-compatible free software license by the Free Software Foundation, but its use is "not recommended".
 In 2009, the Open Source Initiative chose not to approve the license as an open-source license due to redundancy with the Fair License.

 The WTFPL version 2 is an accepted Copyfree license.
 It is also accepted by Fedora as a free license and GPL-compatible.

-Some software authors have said that the license is not very serious; forks have tried to address wording ambiguity and liability concerns.
+Some software authors have said that the license is not very serious; forks have tried to address liability concerns.
 OSI founding president Eric S. Raymond interpreted the license as written satire against the restrictions of the GPL and other software licenses; WTFPL version 2 author Sam Hocevar later confirmed that the WTFPL is a parody of the GPL.
 Free-culture activist Nina Paley said she considered the WTFPL a free license for cultural works.

-Google does not allow its employees to contribute to projects under public domain equivalent licenses like the WTFPL (and Unlicense CC0), while allowing contributions to 0BSD licensed and US government PD projects.
+Google does not allow its employees to contribute to projects under public domain equivalent licenses like the WTFPL (including Unlicense and CC0), while allowing contributions to 0BSD licensed and US government PD projects.

+Extremely permissive licenses have also been discussed as a form of speech act.
+In this context, commentators have drawn parallels with Jacques Derrida's interpretation of Marcel Mauss's essay on the gift, arguing that such licenses illustrate the paradox of the gift: while the author symbolically relinquishes exclusive control over the software by granting unrestricted permissions, authorship of the licensing declaration itself necessarily remains.
+Some alternative license texts have been proposed with the aim of addressing or reframing this philosophical paradox.